PENEX: AdaBoost-Inspired Neural Network Regularization: Penalized Exponential Loss (PENEX)

-\end{theorem} A proof is provided in~\cref{appx:margin_max}.
-Intuitively,~\cref{theorem:margin_max} says that the probability of a small margin for a data point is low, if \ourmethod{} has a small value for a model $f$, in expectation.
-Not only does~\cref{theorem:margin_max} explain the margin-maximization property of \ourmethod{}~(\cref{fig:margins}), but also it gives us a hint on how to reasonably choose $\rho$ as a function of $\alpha$: \begin{proposition}[Optimal Penalty Parameter] The parameter $\rho$ that minimizes the upper bound in~\cref{eq:margin_bound} is
+where $\PPast$ denotes empirical probability. \end{theorem} A proof is provided in~\cref{appx:margin_max}.
+Intuitively,~\cref{theorem:margin_max} says that the fraction of data points with a small margin is low, if \ourmethod{} has a small value for a model $f$. \revisedtwo{Defining the expected miss-classification error $\Rcal$ as

+we can combine~\cref{theorem:margin_max} with a known result from statistical learning~\citep[Thm.
+9.2]{mohri2018foundations} to obtain the following generalization bound: \begin{corollary}[Generalization Bound] Assume $f \in \Fcal$ and denote Rademacher complexity of $\Fcal$ by $\mathfrak{R}$.
+Then, for any $\delta \in (0; 1), \rho > 0,\gamma > 0$, it holds with probability at least $1-\delta$ that